Which social media platform is the best for schools?

 In your plan, you might cover how many posts you need to make per day If you’ll need to contact any influencer to help increase the reach of any post.

 I’ll break down what you can share as content into three namely… original, curated and crowdsourced.

 This is any content that you or your social media manager produces from scratch.
-Could be a blog post, photos for your school, or a video of a student or teacher in the classroom.
+It could be a blog post, photos for your school, or a video of a student or teacher in the classroom.

-You can encourage students to write articles which you can publish as blog posts, and share on your social media handles.
+You can encourage students to write articles that you can publish as blog posts, and share on your social media handles.

 Curating content means to share the content created by someone else.
 This is fast, common and less stressful.

 Search out shareable content that your followers, both parents, and students will find helpful (Educative, or entertaining).

 Then you can include your caption to encourage comments and engagements before sharing the content.

 Be wise enough to refer to where or whoever you got the content from, this will help you stay away from the negative side of the internet.